Philadelphia City Hall: Centre Square

 City Hall is situated on land that was reserved as a public square upon the city's founding in 1682.
 Originally known as Centre Square—later renamed Penn Square—it was used for public gatherings until the construction of City Hall began in 1871.
 Centre Square was one of the five original squares of Philadelphia laid out on the city grid by William Penn.
 The square had been located at the geographic center of Penn's city plan, but the Act of Consolidation in 1854 created the much larger and coterminous city and county of Philadelphia.
 Though no longer at the exact center of the city, the square remains situated in the center of the historic area between the Delaware and Schuylkill rivers; an area which is now called Center City.

 Penn had intended that Centre Square be the central focus point where the major public buildings would be located, including those for government, religion, and education, as well as the central marketplace.
 However, the Delaware riverfront would remain the de facto economic and social heart of the city for more than a century.

 Film appearances

-City Hall has been a filming location for several motion pictures including Rocky (1976), Blow Out (1981), Trading Places (1983), Philadelphia (1993), 12 Monkeys (1995), National Treasure (2004), Transformers: Revenge of the Fallen (2009), and Limitless (2011).
+City Hall has been a filming location for several motion pictures including Rocky (1976), Blow Out (1981), Trading Places (1983), Philadelphia (1993), 12 Monkeys (1995), National Treasure (2004), Transformers: Revenge of the Fallen (2009), Law Abiding Citizen (2009), and Limitless (2011).